Ceramic Dictionary

 Click on the title to see more images

-Neck is the part of a jar, jug or bottle that narrows at the top and is designed to minimize the amount of liquid that can be poured out and give it an elegant shape.
+Neck is the part of a jar, jug or bottle that narrows at the top.
+It is designed to minimize the amount of liquid that can be poured out and give it an elegant shape.

 ca: COLLARET